Evan-Leon/WhereBNB/README.md

 ### Modals Code Snippet
-Code that checks to see which modal is active, then display that modal.
+Code that uses a JS switch statement to see which modal is active, then display that React component in modal form.
 If no modal is active, no modal will display.
 ```js
   function Modal({modal, closeModal, removeFilter}) {
     if (!modal){